AES New York 2017 Presenter or Author

 Primary Affiliation: University of St Andrews - Scotland, Fife, UK

-Before and during her PhD Cleo worked as a research statistician and statistics lecturer at Barts and the London School of Medicine and she is currently working as a Research Fellow at the University of St Andrews in Scotland where she is modelling how the brain combines multi-sensory signals.
+Before and during her PhD Cleo worked as a research statistician and statistics lecturer at Barts and the London School of Medicine and she is currently working as a Research Fellow at the University of St Andrews in Scotland where she is modelling how the brain combines auditory and visual signals.

 P05: Perception—Part 1

 Direct and Indirect Listening Test Methods—A Discussion Based on Audio-Visual Spatial Coherence Experiments (Author)